-The option to study the MSc on a part-time basis is only available following successful completion of three modules as stand-alone/CPD.
-Please contact the Faculty Student Services Team for further information.
+The option to study the MSc on a part-time basis is only available following successful completion of three modules as stand-alone or continuing professional development.
+Please contact the Faculty Student Services team for further information.

-This Masters programme is delivered by a consortium comprising the University of Surrey and two world class veterinary microbiology institutions: the BBSRC funded Pirbright Institute (PI), and the Government sponsored Animal & Plant Health Agency (APHA).
+This masters course is delivered by a collaboration comprising of the University of Surrey and two influential veterinary microbiology institutions: the BBSRC funded Pirbright Institute and the Government sponsored Animal and Plant Health Agency.

-The Veterinary Medicines Directorate (VMD) and Public Health England (PHE) also contribute to the programme.
+The Veterinary Medicines Directorate and Public Health England also contribute to the course.

-You will have the unique opportunity to gain hands-on experience in the diagnosis of important veterinary diseases within the world reference laboratories of the APHA and Pirbright Institute (PI).
+You will have the unique opportunity to gain hands-on experience in the diagnosis of important veterinary diseases within the world reference laboratories of the APHA and Pirbright Institute.

-There will also be an opportunity to visit Public Health England (PHE) to gain a detailed knowledge of how zoonotic diseases outbreaks are investigated, and to visit the Veterinary Medicines Directorate (VMD), a livestock abattoir and an intensive livestock farm.
+You will also be given the opportunity to visit Public Health England to gain a detailed knowledge of how zoonotic diseases outbreaks are investigated and to visit the Veterinary Medicines Directorate, a livestock abattoir or an intensive livestock farm.

-Colleagues from the CEFAS laboratory will also contribute to the programme, and further research training will be provided during your practical research project.
+Colleagues from the CEFAS laboratory will also contribute to the course, and further research training will be provided during your practical research project.

-Academic staff associated with the programme have research expertise in the fields of microbial physiology and biochemistry, molecular biology, virology, mycology, parasitology, bacteriology, food microbiology, immunology, toxicology, nutrition, veterinary microbiology, pathology and epidemiology.
+Academic staff associated with this course have research expertise in the fields of microbial physiology and biochemistry, molecular biology, virology, mycology, parasitology, bacteriology, food microbiology, immunology, toxicology, nutrition, veterinary microbiology, pathology and epidemiology.